ISISNeutronMuon/MDANSE/Doc/pages/scattering.rst

    {E_{0} = \hslash^{2}}k_{0}^{2}\text{/}2m

-\ where :math:`m` is the neutron mass.
-The arguments of the dynamic structure factor, :math:`q` and :math:`\omega`, are the momentum and energy transfer in units of :math:`\hslash`, respectively:
+These equations relate the neutron energies (E and E0) to their respective wave numbers (k and k0) using the mass of the neutron (m).
+They are fundamental for connecting energy and momentum in neutron scattering.

+These equations below define the dimensionless momentum (q) and energy (ω) transfer in units of the reduced Planck constant (ħ) based on the incident and scattered wave numbers and energies

 .. math::
    :label: pfx58